AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >You must have test profiles available to be able to preview your messages and send proofs.
 [Learn more on test profiles](../audience/test-profiles.md)

+To test your landing page, follow these steps:

 1. After you click **[!UICONTROL Review and publish]**, select the **[!UICONTROL Simulate content]** button from the landing page dashboard to access the test profile selection.